Twins vs. Red Sox Player Props Betting Odds

-Carlos Correa and Alex Verdugo are two of the players with prop bets available when the Minnesota Twins and the Boston Red Sox meet at Target Field on Wednesday (at 7:40 PM ET).
+Player prop betting options for Carlos Correa, Alex Verdugo and others are available in the Minnesota Twins-Boston Red Sox matchup at Target Field on Thursday, starting at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!